runtimeverification/kontrol/CONTRIBUTING.md

 - Make sure the tests are removed from `foundry-prove-skip`;
 - Check if the tests are in the `foundry-prove-skip-legacy`.
 If that is the case, remove them from that list.
 Run the tests locally with `kontrol prove --no-use-booster`.
 If a test takes more than 300s, it should be added again to `foundry-prove-skip-legacy`, otherwise it can be removed from that list;
 - Run `make test` to ensure all the tests pass after your changes.

+### Licensing

+Kontrol is licensed under the [BSD 3-Clause License](https://github.com/runtimeverification/kontrol/blob/master/LICENSE).
+If you make changes to Kontrol via a pull request, your changes will automatically be licensed under the same license following [Github's terms of service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#6-contributions-under-repository-license).